 Other payments leaving employees may be eligible to receive include payments for unused annual or long service leave, or the tax-free portion of a genuine redundancy or early retirement scheme.
 These payments are strictly not included in ETP; but they can be taxed concessionally.

-Generally, regulation surrounding the taxation of employment termination payments include:
+Generally, regulation surrounding the tax on employment termination payment include:

 - Employees pay a lower tax rate on payments when received within twelve months of their termination.
 If payments are not received within 12 months, they will be included in the employee’s assessable income and taxed at marginal rates.
 If an employer has failed to make relevant payments within 12 months of termination, the employee can take legal action.